Build a Hello World (TypeScript)

 main().catch(console.error);

-Step 7: Run the Enhanced Example
+#### Step 7: Run the Enhanced Example <a href="#step-7-run-the-enhanced-example" id="step-7-run-the-enhanced-example"></a>

 Open two terminals (or tabs):

-• Run the Subscriber:
+* Run the `Subscriber`:

 Copy